 An extra refinement is the Carony seat, which slides out of the car, and docks with a wheelchair base, allowing the user to remain in the same seat, whether they are travelling in a vehicle or in their chair.

-Portable track ramps, such as this telescopic aluminium set, can be used to wheel a chair or scooter into the vehicle, then they fold down to be easily transportable themselves.
-This type cannot, of course, be used for three-wheel scooters.
+Smaller community transport vehicles may use portable ramps, which can be deployed to wheel a chair or scooter into the vehicle.
+They then fold down to be easily transportable themselves.

 There are multi-fold designs available that open out into a single ramp suitable for either a three or four wheeled scooter.